Columbia University Scholarship for Displaced Students (CUSDS)

 Scholarship Benefits

-Full tuition, plus student’s housing and living expenses, for the number of terms necessary to complete the student’s degree.
+Full tuition, plus student’s housing and living expenses, for the number of terms necessary to complete the student’s Master's degree.

 Eligibility